kibojoe/kibojoe.github.io/download.md

 Code 12118

 - Remove Feh,
-- Add Rofi, Gsimplecal, GPicView and Nitrogen,
+- Add Rofi, Light, Gsimplecal, GPicView and Nitrogen,
 - New JWM Theme SX-Dark,
 - New LXDM Theme SX-Dark-Simple,
 - New Collection Wallpapers Dunes and Moon,